A Beginners Guide to Social Media for B2B Marketing Pros

 Social media has become a vital communication channel for brands, whatever their sector.
-However, many B2B brands are not using social media to its full potential!
+However, many B2B marketing pros are not using social media to its full potential!
 In this post, find out what the best social media channels you should be using, what and when to publish and more.

-1. Choose the right social media platform for B2B
+1. B2B Marketing Pros Must Choose the right social media platform

 How to choose which social media platform to use